 At Lakeside Primary Academy, we are committed to providing our pupils with a broad, balanced and enriched curriculum which is accessible to all and promotes inclusion.
 All our pupils are included in all aspects of school life and are equally valued in school.
 We create environments that are safe and calm so that our pupils feel comfortable to be in school and to enable them to flourish.
 Our staff work closely as a team to provide consistency of approach and strategies that we have in place for our pupils.

-Reviews are held twice a year, 1 in Autumn term and 1 in the Summer term to set and review targets.
+Reviews are held twice a year, to set and review targets.
 Children and parents are invited to the review meetings twice a year.
 Input from the SEN team can be requested at other times of the year.

 All pupils with SEN at Lakeside have a document in place that is jointly written by parents, the child and professionals.
 Depending on the level of need, this may be called a My Support Plan (MSP) or an Education Health Care Plan (EHCP).
 An EHCP is a statutory document that is written alongside the SEN Panel at the Local Authority.